MAT1B1/the-alchemists-touch-1.21.5-1.0.0/README.md

 Makes the player float upward for a short duration.

 ### 💡 Glowing
-Applies the glowing effect so entities are visible through walls.
+Applies the glowing effect.

 ### 🍷 Alcohol
-Applies nausea; roleplay effect or can be combined with other potions.
+Applies nausea.

 ### 🌑 Darkness
 Darkens the player’s vision, reducing visibility.